Skip to main content

 At Metro Bank we are committed to lending in a responsible way.
 Treating customers fairly is at the heart of our organisation and this means designing products that give you value, understanding your needs, ensuring the way we do business with you is transparent and generally helping you to make informed choices.

-Before we lend you money or increase your overdraft we like to be certain you can afford to repay it, meaning you're always in control of your money.
-For a loan that means we want to make sure you can afford your borrowing over the whole term of the loan.
+Before we increase your overdraft, we like to be certain you can afford to repay it, meaning you're always in control of your money.

 If you can foresee changes in your circumstances that may increase your outgoings or reduce your disposable income then please give us a call or visit one of our stores.